The Three Valleys Bars and Restaurants Guide plus Restaurant Review

 All the live sports events are on satellite TV including all Sky Premiership games plus BT Sport / Pay Per View stuff & some live 3pm Saturday kickoffs sometimes too - but beware the clashes with the Rugby!
 The SSSC (Sad Saturday Soccer Club) meet there every Saturday tea time to watch the football results coming in on the videprinter....
 Add in the theme nights, drinks promos, Toss the Boss and don't forget Cash or Breast too!

-La Taiga (referred to as The Tiger) the upmarket lounge bar for the older more sophisticated crowd in La Tania - nice cocktails in a chill out place with leather sofas, glass tables and a warm fire.
-Still can be a very lively and very packed night on band and party nights though.
-Top modern, Savoyard food upstairs too.
+La Taiga (referred to as The Tiger) the upmarket lounge bar for the older more sophisticated crowd in La Tania - nice cocktails in a chilled out place with leather sofas, glass tables and a warm fire.
+Always an IPA on draft and a great cocktails of the day.
+Still can be very lively and very packed on band and party nights though.
+Top modern, Savoyard food upstairs with a great snack menu in the afternoon 15:00-18:00.
+The restaurant is open from 18:30 to 22:00.

 Bars and Clubs further afield: